 Blastomycosis is a systemic infection caused by the dimorphic microfungus Blastomyces dermatitidis, which can be found in moist soil and areas of thick decaying matter such as river banks, lakes, swamps, forests, and woods.
 It is most prevalent in the mid-Atlantic, north-central and Ohio-Mississippi river valley areas.
 Fortunately, cats are more resistant to the disease than dogs and humans.
-It has been suggested that immunocompromised cats may at greater risk of catching the disease.

 The fungus comes in two forms: